tdlogan/Twitch.tv-Search-Stream/README.md

 Link to the live site: http://tdlogan.github.io/

+Link to a published Chrome Extension of the app: https://goo.gl/Xx9h6I

 The version features a basic responsive styling so it may be comfortably viewed from different window sizes.

 Rules: